sebbarry/go-interpreter/README.md

-# An interpreter written in go.
+# An interpreter written in Golang
-# monkey-interpreter
-# monkey-interpreter